cloudartisan/ktl/README.md

-# Kojo Trick Lab Local Backup Tools
+# Kojo's Trick Lab Local Backup Tools

 ## Overview
-This project consists of three Python scripts designed to help back up videos from Kojo Trick Lab to your local machine for personal use during training sessions.
+This project consists of three Python scripts designed to help back up videos from Kojo's Trick Lab to your local machine for personal use during training sessions.
 The tools allow you to crawl the video library, extract video download links, and fetch the videos while maintaining their directory structure.

 ### Disclaimer
 **This project was created solely for personal backup purposes.
 Under no circumstances should this project be used to violate copyright law or distribute the content without permission.
 Respect the rights of content creators and ensure all usage complies with applicable laws and the terms of service of the website.**

 ## Scripts
 ### 1. `video_crawler.py`
-Crawls the Kojo Trick Lab website and identifies all videos available in the library.
+Crawls the Kojo's Trick Lab website and identifies all videos available in the library.

 - **Input:** None (scrapes directly from the website).
 - **Output:** `crawled.json` containing metadata and structure of the video library.